wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 ^5^That is why you can believe what no one else thinks is true.
 ^6^What you believe is true for you because what you believe was made by you.

-#### simplified
+::: tab Simplified

 God believes in God’s creations.
 You believe in what you made.
 You made this world of fear.
 You can correct the world you made.

-#### commentary
+::: tab Commentary
 :::tip
 The course urges us to look at the world benevolently: since we believe we are here, the world can be seen as kind, offering us itself as a classroom in which we learn the lessons that will lead us beyond the world entirely.
-(Wapnick, LDNC, p.575–576.)
+(Wapnick, L.D.N.C., p.575–576.)
 :::
  -->

-## T-1.VI.5
+<a name="T-1.VI.5"></a>

 <p class=fip id=p5>
 5.&emsp;All aspects of fear are untrue because they do not exist at the creative level, and therefore do not exist at all.